MZabek/UMSumSem/README.md

    - Announcements to the email list
    - Check ins to people with upcoming seminars
 2. UpdateSchedFromCheckIns.py checks the google form online with responses from check ins and updates the database.
-   - As of 5/29 it does noting with cancelations, however.
+   - As of 5/29 it does nothing with cancelations, however.
 Keep this in mind.

 ##### Dependencies